 The Lancasters were armed with 12,030 pound (5,457 kilogram) Tallboy bombs.
 They bombed from altitudes from 12,000 to 16,000 feet (3,658–4,877 meters).
 Two of the bombs hit the battleship, one was a very near miss and another three also were close enough that they probably contributed to the overall damage.
 Many other Tallboys landed within the torpedo nets that surrounded the ship and cratered the seabed, removing the sandy bottom which had been built up under Tirpitz‘ hull to prevent her from sinking.
 Tirpitz immediately began to list and was then rocked by an internal explosion.
 It capsized and sank to the sea bed.
 As many as 1,204 sailors were killed.

-Tirpitz was a Bismarck-class battleship armed with eight 38 centimeter (15-inch/52-caliber) guns in four turrets.
+Tirpitz was a Bismarck-class battleship armed with a main battery of eight 38-centimeter (15-inch/52-caliber) guns in four turrets.
 These guns had a maximum range of 22.7 miles (36.5 kilometers) when firing a 1,800 pound (816 kilogram) projectile.
 The German Navy did not use its heavy warships to directly engage the British fleet, but instead to raid the Atlantic convoys.
 The merchant ships with their destroyer escorts were defenseless against a battleship or battle cruiser.
-Allied forces expended tremendous effort to contain or destroy Tirpitz throughout the war.
+Allied forces expended tremendous effort and resources to contain or destroy Tirpitz throughout the war.

 The Lancaster was powered by four liquid-cooled, supercharged, 1,648.96-cubic-inch-displacement (27.01 liter), Rolls Royce Merlin XX or Packard V-1650 single overhead camshaft (SOHC) 60° V-12 engines, which were rated at 1,480 horsepower at 3,000 r.p.m. to 6,000 feet (1,829 meters).
 They turned three-bladed de Havilland Hydromatic constant-speed propellers which had a diameter of 13 feet (3.962 meters) through a 0.420:1 gear reduction.